 Food Scientist

-Food scientists investigate the chemical, microbiological, physical, and sensory nature of food.
-They apply their knowledge to developing, processing, preserving, packaging, distributing, and storing of foodstuffs.
+Food scientists investigate the chemical, physical, microbiological, nutritional, and sensory nature of food.
+They work on developing, processing, preserving, packaging, marketing, and distributing ingredients and food products.

 There was an error.
 Please try again.